 Few lawns are too rowdy for the EGO LM2102SP.
 With a 5 amp-hour, 56-volt battery and a mammoth cutting deck, this machine will mow down the toughest of turfs and mulch with the best of them.
-The EGO has all the important features — like easy folding and storing, a wide range of cutting heights, and self-propulsion, to name just a few — that will make cutting the lawn that much easier.
+The EGO has all the important features — like easy folding and storing, a wide range of cutting heights, and self-propulsion — that will make cutting the lawn that much easier.

-There is little to critique this burly machine on except to say that it is a big really big.
-What this means is that it will take up more room when put away, and it may be more mower than smaller lawns require.
-Additionally, while this model isn't the most expensive on the market, it isn't the cheapest either.
-Given that these are the only real knocks against this machine, we think that you'll agree that this electric marvel is far superior to its gas-powered predecessors and the top dog in the class of cordless mowers.
+There is little to criticize about this burly machine except to say that it is a big, really big.
+So it will take up more room when put away and it may be more mower than smaller lawns require.
+This model isn't the most expensive on the market but it isn't the cheapest either.
+Given that these are the only real knocks against this machine, it's clear that this electric marvel is far superior to its gas-powered predecessors and is the top dog among cordless mowers.

 Read Full Review: EGO LM2102SP

 The Ryobi RY40190 gave an above-average performance despite its competitive price.
-Our evaluation revealed that this cordless mower will buzz through the shaggiest of lawns with little difficulty, which is a boon because it also covers a wide range of cutting heights.
-Moreover, the combination of this machine's ease of use and handling features — such as the low noise level and maneuverability — deliver a capable mower that is nearly stress-free to operate.
+It will buzz through the shaggiest of lawns with little difficulty, covering a wide range of cutting heights.
+Moreover, its combination of ease of use and handling features — such as the low noise level and maneuverability — means it is nearly stress-free to operate.

-The Ryobi is nearly, opposed to completely stress-free because it's runtime is relatively short, and this inconvenience is compounded by a relatively long recharge interval.
-As a result, the Ryobi isn't the best for larger lawns.
-Despite these shortcomings, this mower is quite effective while its charge lasts, and the price is hard to beat considering the performance.
+The Ryobi is nearly, opposed to completely stress-free because its runtime is relatively short, an inconvenience compounded by a relatively long recharge interval.
+So the Ryobi isn't the best for larger lawns.
+But it's quite effective while its charge lasts with a price that's hard to beat considering the performance.

 Read Full Review: Ryobi RY40190-Y